Internet-Draft COSE Hash Envelope November 2024

 <<{

-/ alg : ES384 / 1: -35,
+1:-35, / alg : ES384 /

-/ kid / 4: h'75726e3a...32636573',
+4: h'75726e3a...32636573', / kid /

-/ typ / 16: "application/example+cose"
+16: "application/example+cose", / typ /

-TBD_1: -16 / sha-256 /
+TBD_1: -16 / payload_hash_alg : sha-256 /

 / payload_preimage_content_type /

-/ payload_location /
+TBD_3: "https://blob.example/a24f9c19"/ payload_location /

 }>>